Phalacrocorax-gaimardi/cbwgr/README.md

 gsat_ie <- gsat %>% inner_join(gsat_loo) %>% mutate(ireland=global-global_loo)
 ```
 This contains the Irish marginal contribution to warming in all 66 configs.
-The median Irish contribution is then:
+The median Irish contribution is:
 ```r
 gsat_ie_m <- gsat_ie %>% group_by(year) %>% summarise(ireland=median(ireland))
 ```